darshg321/Psidog/JOURNAL.md

 - voice command it to line follow to a charger and charge
 - follow an autonomous path to another room in my apartment from mine
 - map the terrain and send it back to my computer
+- walk to my bed and wake me up with an alarm, and give me the weather
 - not fall off a table

 # Parts